chrsan/ttf-utils/README.md

 ## Credits

-The embolden algorithm is derived from the algorithm in the [FreeType](https://www.freetype.org).
+The embolden algorithm is derived from the algorithm in [FreeType](https://www.freetype.org).

 ## License